effl-lab/Fast-Neural-Fields/README.md

 ## Loss Landscape

-All loss landscapes in our paper can be visualized in the [Demo](https://huggingface.co/spaces/lyunm1206/Interactive_Loss_Landscapes) with 3D interactive versions.<br>
+All loss landscapes in our [Paper](https://arxiv.org/abs/2311.17094) can be visualized in the [Demo](https://huggingface.co/spaces/lyunm1206/Interactive_Loss_Landscapes) with 3D interactive versions.<br>
 <br>
 ![Demo](./assets/demo.png)